simonw/llm/docs/help.md

   List available models

 Options:
-  --help  Show this message and exit.
+  --options  Show options for each model, if available --help     Show this message and exit.
 ```
 #### llm models default --help
 ```